Get News & Updates Directly To Your Inbox

 Sore throat Vampire got you by the throat?
-While it hurts, your sore throat may not need a trip to the emergency room.
-You may just need a checkup that you can get from a doctor, retail health clinic or urgent care center.
+While it hurts, your sore throat may not require a trip to the emergency room.
+You may just need to see your doctor or have it checked out at a local retail health clinic or urgent care center.
 If it’s more serious, they’ll know what to do.

 WoundsDid you drive a pitch fork through your toe while fighting off zombies?
-Believe it or not, you may not need to spend the money to go to an ER.
+Believe it or not, you may not need to spend money to go to an ER.
 An urgent care center can handle X-rays, stitch you up and give you medication to fight any infection.

-So before you go, be sure you know your options for care.
-Plan ahead for those times when you need urgent care or fast care, but not emergency care, you’ll know what to do.
+Before you head to the ER, know all your options for care.
+Plan ahead for those times when you need urgent or fast care, but not emergency care.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.